-The firm invests exclusively in companies whose activities are contributing to improving global sustainability.
+The firm invests exclusively in companies whose activities are believed by Nanuk to be contributing to improving global sustainability.
 This is implemented via a universe constructed through positive screening for exposure to selected industries, technologies, products and services based on their assessed contribution to improving global sustainability.